 Incubate with the first primary antibody of the optimized multiplex sequence, as previously determined using the monoplex IF step.
 In this example, BCL-6, at a 1:30 dilution in antibody diluent at room temperature for 60 min (see Table of Materials), was the first step of the multiplex protocol.
 Wash with TBS-D buffer for 5 min.

-Incubate with an appropriate HRP-labelled secondary antibody based on the species of the primary antibody used in the prior step (typically, 1:1,000 dilution in antibody diluent, see Table of Materials) at room temperature for 10 min.
+Incubate with an appropriate HRP-labelled secondary antibody based on the species of the primary antibody used in the prior step (see Table of Materials) at room temperature for 15 min.
 Wash with TBS-D buffer for 5 min.

 Apply the optimized tyramide-based fluorescent reagent (Cy5 in this example, 1:100 in amplification diluent, see Table of Materials) with incubation at room temperature for 5 min.
 After the incubation, wash with TBS-D buffer for 5 min.